 Italica Spain was a Roman settlement from the 2nd-century BC through to the 4th century AD.
 It was a settlement of some note and today it’s considered to be the best Roman ruins in Spain.
 Surprisingly it seems not to feature on many people’s lists of what to see in Seville, which as we found out is a big mistake!

 The great Roman General Scipio chose Italica as a place to settle his war veterans who fought Hannibal and the Carthaginians.
 Italica was so called as because of the Italian origins of the veterans who made it home.

 Italica’s reputation and status in the Roman Empire thrived as it was the birthplace of 2 mighty Roman emperors Trajan and Hadrian.

-During Trajan’s 19 year reign Rome reached its maximum size of territory.
+During Trajan’s 19 year reign Rome reached its maximum size of the territory.
 Trajan was responsible for extensive public building programs and the introduction of social welfare policies.
-These feats earned Trajan the reputation as the second of the Five Good Emperors who presided over an era of peace and prosperity in the Mediterranean world.
+These feats earned Trajan the reputation as the second of the five good Emperors who presided over an era of peace and prosperity in the Mediterranean world.

-From the moment you enter you are funnelled towards the amazing Colosseum of Italica.
+From the moment you enter you are funnelled towards the amphitheatre of Italica.
 There is a room off to the side of the entry gate that showed a short video history and some small artefacts.
 It also showed how these amazing Roman ruins were found and excavated.

 This is Italica Spain

 We absolutely loved visiting Italica, it was amazing wandering around the Roman Ruins and the beautiful gardens just inside the entrance.
 The 3rd biggest Colosseum in the Roman Empire was built here.
 In its prime, it could hold 25,000 people!

 We walked the well worn Roman path towards the arena.
 You walk through the entry to the arena and it opens up in all its glory in front of your eyes.
 There you are standing on the arena floor as the only people there.
 To be alone in this once great area was a thrill beyond words.